 - (1) Including pro form adjustments.
 See "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Unaudited Pro Forma Consolidated Financial Information" in our 2018 Annual Report. - (2) To see how we define and calculate adjusted EBITDA and adjusted net income (loss), a reconciliation between adjusted EBITDA and net income (loss), and adjusted net income (loss) and net income (loss) (for each, the most directly comparable IFRS financial measures) and a discussion about the limitations of non-IFRS financial measures, see "-Non-IFRS Financial Measures." - (3) Effective January 1, 2018, the Group adopted IFRS 9 and IFRS 15.
+Operating and Financial Review and Prospects-A. Operating Results-Unaudited Pro Forma Consolidated Financial Information" in our 2018 Annual Report. - (2) Pro forma basic income (loss) per share is computed assuming 200 million shares of Opera Limited were outstanding for all periods presented and reduced by 9.75 million shares that were surrendered by two shareholders upon completion of the initial public offering. - (3) Each traded ADS represents two shares. - (4) To see how we define and calculate adjusted EBITDA and adjusted net income (loss), a reconciliation between adjusted EBITDA and net income (loss), and adjusted net income (loss) and net income (loss) (for each, the most directly comparable IFRS financial measures) and a discussion about the limitations of non-IFRS financial measures, see "-Non-IFRS Financial Measures." - (5) Effective January 1, 2018, the Group adopted IFRS 9 and IFRS 15.
 The impact of adopting these standards is described in Note 3 to our consolidated financial statements included in our 2018 Annual Report.